Last Updated on April 1, 2021

 The easiest plants to grow in containers are succulents.
 If only cactus or jade plants come to mind, there’s a whole world of waxy fleshy-leaved plants out there.
 Succulents called echeverias and aeoniums grow in rosettes, some small and tight, others in looser shapes up to 18” wide, and come in green, silvery-blue, pinkish-lavender or purplish-black.
 They need minimal watering and in summer often sprout coral flowers on tall stems.

-Imaginative container ideas, like shallow bowls, square wood boxes, vertical hangings and large seashells, and designs abound in Succulents, book by Robin Stockwell, the retired founder of Succulent Gardens, a nursery near Monterey, California selling 750 varieties.
+Imaginative container ideas, like shallow bowls, square wood boxes, vertical hangings and large seashells, and designs abound in Succulents, a book by Robin Stockwell, the retired founder of Succulent Gardens, a nursery near Monterey, California selling 750 varieties.

 Containers made from porous materials, like terra cotta and wood, need more watering, versus plastic, glass or glazed ceramic, says Stockwell, who suggests you can pick your containers first, perhaps in hues to match your yard or balcony furniture, then plants that complement it.